unjournal/unjournaldata/README.md

   <https://unjournal.shinyapps.io/DataExplorer/> and
   <https://unjournal.shinyapps.io/uj-dashboard>.

-This action is automatically run when the "main" branch is pushed to, and once daily.
+This action is automatically run

+* when the "main" branch is pushed to;
+* once daily in any case.

+## Blog

+Unjournal blog posts are in the `/blog` folder.
+These aren't created on GitHub, but directly on developer machines.

+* To add a blog post, create a new folder inside `blog/posts`, and an `index.qmd` file inside the folder.
+* Render the quarto file as normal, add it to the `gh-pages` branch, and push to GitHub.
+* See <https://quarto.org/docs/websites/website-blog.html> for more details.

-# Data
+## Data

 The files in the `/data` folder are imported from Coda: